Seascale: Literary associations

+Hugh Walpole lived in Gosforth nearby as a child and so knew Seascale well.
+The locale inspired a story of smugglers which he started at that time.
+This was later an inspiration for his best-selling novel, Rogue Herries, which was published in 1930, starting a series about the Herries family.

 Shootings

 On 2 June 2010, the area became the centre of a search after a gunman ran amok in Cumbria.
 The gunman was identified as 52-year-old Whitehaven taxi driver Derrick Bird and is known to have killed twelve people and injured eleven others before taking his own life in Boot.
 Two of the victims were shot dead in Seascale; two others in the surroundings of the neighbouring village of Gosforth, along with another victim who was seriously wounded.